 Air Carrier Safety Back to Top

 The FAA uses traffic, operational and capacity data as important safety indicators and to prepare the air carrier traffic and operation forecasts that are used in developing its budget and staffing plans, facility and equipment funding levels, and environmental impact and policy studies.
-The FAA monitors changes in the number of air carrier operations as a way to allocate inspection resources and in making decisions as to increased safety surveillance.
+The FAA monitor changes in the number of air carrier operations as a way to allocate inspection resources and in making decisions as to increased safety surveillance.
 Similarly, airport activity statistics are used by the FAA to develop airport profiles and establish priorities for airport inspections.

 Acquisitions and Mergers Back to Top

 While the Justice Department has the primary responsibility over air carrier acquisitions and mergers, the Department reviews the transfer of international routes involved to determine if they would substantially reduce competition, or determine if the transaction would be inconsistent with the public interest.
 In making these determinations, the proposed transaction's effect on competition in the markets served by the affected air carriers is analyzed.
-This analysis includes, among other things, a consideration of the volume of traffic and available capacity, the flight segments and origins-destinations involved, and the existence of entry barriers, such as limited airport slots or gate capacity.
+This analysis includes, among other thinks, a consideration of the volume of traffic and available capacity, the flight segments and origins-destinations involved, and the existence of entry barriers, such as limited airport slots or gate capacity.
 Also included is a review of the volume of traffic handled by each air carrier at specific airports and in specific markets which would be affected by the proposed acquisition or merger.
 The Justice Department uses T-100 data in carrying out its responsibilities relating to airline competition and consolidation.

 Traffic Forecasting Back to Top